 Our common sense food storage plan:

-- We felt that we needed to be prepared for natural disasters, such as hurricanes here in SW Florida.
-A typical hurricane could take out the power for up to two weeks here.
+- We felt that we needed to be prepared for natural disasters, such as snowstorms and tornados.
+A typical winter storm could take out the power for up to two weeks here.
 We decided to be prepared with one month of canned and boxed foods that could be easily prepared without using a lot of electricity or water.
 This is not the type of food we use every day.
 It is mostly convenience, heat and eat type of food.
 We watch the expiration dates and use it or donate it before it expires.
-My thinking on keeping this type of food on hand may change when we move to our off grid homestead in a couple months.
-We will be conserving water and using alternative cooking methods there on a daily basis anyway, so we will probably just rely more on category 2 types of foods.

 - Long term storage foods are what will help you get through an economic collapse, pandemic, war or other indefinite crisis.
-This type of food is the backbone of your food storage and includes things like whole grains that you can grind into flour, rice, dry beans, pasta,sugar, and honey.
-Don’t forget to include essential fats like oils for cooking in your long term storage as well.
-I also consider things like chickens for eggs and meat, dairy animals like goats or milk cows, and our gardens etc when I look at our long term food storage.
-We like to keep a one year supply of staple dry goods, and foods we can’t produce ourselves, on hand in #10 cans and 5 gallon buckets.
+This type of food is the backbone of your food storage and includes things like whole grains that you can grind into flour, rice, dry beans, pasta, sugar, and honey.
+Don’t forget to include essential fats like oils for cooking in your long-term storage as well.
+I also consider things like chickens for eggs and meat, dairy animals like goats or milk cows, and our gardens etc when I look at our long-term food storage.
+We like to keep a one year supply of staple dry goods, and foods we can’t produce ourselves, on hand in #10 cans and 5-gallon buckets.
 We also produce as much of our own food as possible.
 We try to have a variety of food sources producing on our homestead year round, and we preserve as much of it as we can.
-Being self-sufficient is what will really get you through an indefinite crises.
+Being self-sufficient is what will really get you through an indefinite crisis.

 I hope this helps you plan out your own food storage.
 Feel free to share your input in the comments below, or on our Facebook Page.